I think the best way to introduce myself is to tell you my mission in life: I am going to Create Relationships, Build People and Change the World!

 After college, I worked as an Operations Research Analyst at Hill Air Force Base, and I assisted my husband in managing our business.
 Prior to becoming a math teacher, I was involved with Ogden Preparatory Academy by serving on the Board of Directors as well as serving as President and co-founder of OPAPO.
 I also have enjoyed serving in the Ogden community.

 When I have time, I love to travel, camp, sew, paint, cook and remodel things.
 I also enjoy riding ATVs and gardening.
 Mostly, I enjoy working at OPA.

 A few years ago, my husband and I went zip lining in Park City and loved it!
 I have now zip-lined in Canada, Jamaica, Puerto Vallarta and Belize, among other places!
 Canada was my favorite, because I could flip upside down. ?
 I have now decided that cruising is my favorite vacation, and I prefer the beautiful scenery of the Caribbean.

 Curriculum Director/Junior High Dean of Students

-I was born in the great State of Michigan and lived there for the first 29 years of my life.
+I was born and raised in Michigan and lived there for the first 29 years of my life.
 During that time, I earned my BA in English Education and my MA in Curriculum and Instruction from Michigan State University – Go Green!
-I taught high school English in Michigan for 6 years before moving to Utah.
+I taught high school English, yearbook, and speech in Michigan for 6 years before moving to Utah.

 Elementary Dean of Students